TABLE OF CONTENTS

 Each motherboard model will have a QVL List you can find, sometimes as a downloadable PDF.

-The QVL makes it easy to find exactly what kind of RAM stick to buy if you’re looking to upgrade your setup or build a new PC.
+The QVL makes it easy to find exactly what kind of RAM stick to buy if you want to upgrade your setup or build a new PC.

-However, the general consensus among PC builders is that it’s perfectly okay to use RAM sticks that aren’t on the QVL list as long as you’re using the correct type and speed of RAM.
+However, because the motherboard’s manufacturer only tests a limited amount of RAM modules, the general consensus among PC builders is that it’s perfectly okay to use RAM sticks that aren’t on the QVL list as long as you’re using the correct type and speed of RAM.

-There is no way for a manufacturer to test every RAM module for the QVL.
+There is no way for a manufacturer to test every existing RAM module for the QVL, especially when new RAM modules arrive on the market after a motherboard has already been released.

 QVL lists are a snapshot of what they tested and approved at the time of product release.

-In case you already own RAM Modules and you’re looking to add more RAM, beware that Mixing RAM brands, frequency, latencies, capacities, or ranks can lead to instabilities and reduce your RAM’s performance overall.
-Mixed RAM Modules might even not work at all.
+In case you already own RAM modules and you’re looking to add more RAM, beware that mixing RAM brands, frequency, latencies, capacities, or ranks can lead to instabilities and reduce your RAM’s performance overall.
+At worst, mixed RAM modules might not even work at all.

-Give our Mixing RAM Article a read to get to know this topic.
+Give our mixing RAM article a read to dive into this topic.

 Here’s a summary of the steps that you should take to find out which RAM Modules are compatible with your desktop PC’s motherboard:

-If you want a RAM module that is not listed on the QVL, check that the RAM Module(s) you want to buy matches the Motherboard’s:
+If you want a RAM module that is not listed in the QVL, check that the RAM Module(s) you want to buy matches the motherboard’s:

 - It fits into the number of DIMM Slots